Community Care Law Deputy Services for Adults

 As one of a very small handful of community care law specialist firms who assist Private Client teams, we can assist Professional Deputies and Attorneys on an ad hoc or case by case basis with complex issues such as:

-- Understanding the care cap and how your clients can qualify sooner; First & Third Party Top Ups and Choice of Accommodation; the new Deferred Payment Agreement regime
+- Understanding when your clients should qualify for Local Authority funding; First & Third Party Top Ups and Choice of Accommodation; the Deferred Payment Agreement regime

-- Accessing all potential sources of health, education and social care funding to conserve an individual’s assets and income (NHS Continuing Healthcare; Fast Track Pathway funding; Social Services funding; section 117 Mental Health Act funding; state Benefits).
+- Accessing all potential sources of health and social care funding to conserve an individual’s assets and income (NHS Continuing Healthcare; Fast Track Pathway funding; Social Services funding; section 117 Mental Health Act aftercare funding; State Benefits).
 Preparing the Deputy for or representing your clients at NHS Funding Panels

 - Managing allegations or potential allegations of deprivation of capital or income made by the Local Authority or OPG

-- How to ensure that those of your clients’ family members who are carers can enforce their new rights under the Care Act 2014 and whether / how services to carers can be charged for
+- Understanding the rights of family carers under the Care Act 2014 and whether / how services to carers can be charged for

 - Community Care Law File Review of client matters – making sure the Deputy feels confident that all avenues have been explored, reducing risk of later action or complaint by beneficiaries and charity-beneficiaries